zverbatim/sandbox/README.md

 # Sandbox

-A collection of demos and quick proof of concepts.
+Playground and quick proof of concepts.
-Projects organized by folders